South Florida Street Medicine Outreach Program

 What are we focused on?

-iHelp continues to facilitate service-based learning stateside as well as internationally.
-At our domestic outreach program, iHelp welcomes students participating in various educational clubs to volunteer within our clinic.
-Our model provides our future healthcare providers with hands-on clinical exposure to build medical knowledge and healthcare related social skills while they work alongside licensed medical providers.
+iHelp continues to facilitate service-based learning within the US, as well as internationally.
+Within our domestic outreach program, we welcome students participating in various educational clubs to volunteer within our clinic.
+Our model provides future healthcare providers with hands-on clinical exposure so they may build medical knowledge and healthcare related social skills while they work alongside licensed medical providers.

 How Are We Helping?